AlexandraMatasa/Find-My-Pet/README.md

 - Admins can archive, restore, and moderate posts, view statistics, and manage user accounts.

+- The Super Admin can assign or revoke admin privileges, ensuring flexible control over the platform.

 - Features user-friendly functionality for profile editing, password reset, and account deletion.

 - Uses charts and graphs to visualize trends in posts and species distribution.